julius-speech/julius/README.md

 ## Japanese

-Japanese language model (20k-word trained by newspaper article) and acoustic models (Phonetic tied-mixture triphone / monophone)
+Japanese language model (60k-word trained by balanced corpus) and acoustic models (triphone GMM/DNN).
+They are included in the Japanese dictation kit.
 More various types of Japanese N-gram LM and acoustic models are available at CSRC.
 For more detail, please contact csrc@astem.or.jp.

 ## English